Self Employed Remortgages

 However they also come with some downsides...

-First, you may find yourself paying more for your mortgage than if you remortgage with another provider.
+First, you may find yourself paying more for your mortgage overall than if you get a self-employed remortgage with another provider.
 Second, the abovementioned benefits only apply if you don't need to change the terms of the mortgage.

-Unless you're simply borrowing extra funds through the current lender, there may be legal costs, although with some deals, the mortgage provider will pay them.
+Unless you're simply borrowing extra funds through the current lender, there may also be legal costs.
+The good news is some remortgage products come with free legals.

 Are there any pitfalls to be aware of when remortgaging?

-Remortgaging can be a good option if your current deal is finishing and you want to:
+Remortgaging can be a good option if your current mortgage deal is coming to an end and you want to:

-• Avoid being moved on to the lender's expensive Standard Variable Rate (SVR)
+• Avoid being moved on to the lender's expensive SVR rate

 • Raise extra funds for home improvements, or to finance a car etc